Invincible (2001 TV film): Synopsis

 Os and the four warriors use their psychic insight to pinpoint where the portal will open.
 They arrive to meet the four Shadow Men who fought them before.
-(Dialogue seems to indicate that, somehow, they flew there.)
 This time, however, the four warriors are more than ready, and their fight commences.
 No matter how many times they are beaten back, the Shadow Men still manage to get up and press the attack.
 Using archaic weapons that Os gave them, the four warriors summon forth a lightning storm and project it into the Shadow Men, killing them instantly.
 Os proceeds into a nearby building to attack Slate.
 The two Shadow Men fight, but Slate gains the upper hand and manages to activate the power of the tablet.
 The floor is torn up as the portal begins to open.
 Os sees his chance and opens his heart up and unleashes the same power that the White Warrior used on him.
 Slate is immediately struck with a powerful image of all the goodness left in the world, nullifying his dark powers.
 Without Slate's will to maintain it, the portal collapses and the tablet shatters on the ground.

 The four enter the building to find Os the victor.
 Not only that, but Slate has been turned into an ordinary human being, making him no match for any of them.
 In their mercy, they allow Slate to leave.
 Os then tells the others it is time to say goodbye.
 The others then ask where he is going.
 He replies, "I'm not going anywhere, but I'll be everywhere.
 That's the theory, at least."
 Telling the four that he is proud of them and that they should search for others who will become warriors, Os steps away and is transformed into pure light and vanishes.
 The movie ends with the four elements walking toward the sunrise with Os' words echoing in their minds.